 factors.
 This factor scales device pixels so that there

-are approximately 96 pixels per inch
+are approximately 96 CSS pixels per inch

 (which a lot of old-school desktop displays had).
 For example, the